• Menu

 Casa de la Abuela, Galeana, 75, Ajijic, Mexico.

-There are 10 available rooms in this Bed & Breakfast in Ajijic that includes an outdoor pool and some rooms have a partial view of Lake Chapala which is a 15-minute walk away.
+There are 10 available rooms in this Bed & Breakfast in Ajijic that include an outdoor pool, and some rooms have a partial view of Lake Chapala, which is a 15-minute walk away.
 Breakfast is included.

 Guest review: The room was excellent and very comfortable.
 A/C was a bonus!
-The grounds are charming and there is a very very tiny lake view.
+The grounds are charming, and there is a very, very tiny lake view.
 Breakfast was excellent and cooked to order.
 Note that Ajillic streets are very long so the number of blocks is deceptive.
-Try doubling them to get a truer correspondingly normal walking distance.
-I would absolutely stay here again
+Try doubling them to get a truer, correspondingly normal walking distance.
+I would stay here again

 Ajijic Mexico